bob1de/hass-apps/docs/apps/schedy/schedules/basics.rst

       - { start: "18:00", end: "19:00" }
     - v: "OFF"

 Note how the ``v`` for a rule is chosen.
 To find the value to use for a particular rule, the rule is first considered itself.
-In case it has no own ``v`` defined, all sub-schedule rules that led to this rule are then scanned for a ``v`` until one is found.
-When looking at the indentation of the YAML, this lookup is done from right to left.
+In case it has no own ``v`` defined, all sub-schedule rules that led to this rule are then traversed and scanned for a ``v`` until one is found.
+When looking at the indentation of the YAML, this lookup is done from right to left, so that the innermost value is used.
+The exact same approach is taken for ``start`` and ``end``.

 I've to admit that this was a small and well arranged example, but the benefit becomes clearer when you start to write longer schedules, maybe with separate sections for the different seasons.

-With this knowledge, writing quite powerful Schedy schedules should be easy and quick.
+With this knowledge, writing basic Schedy schedules should be straightforward.

 The next chapter deals with expressions, which finally give you the power to do whatever you can do with Python, right inside your schedules.